RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/1Chr.md

 <sup>40</sup> The sons of Ulam were mighty men of valor, archers, and had many sons, and grandsons, one hundred fifty.
 All these were of the sons of Benjamin.
 ## Chapter 9

-<sup>1</sup> <sup>a</sup>they are written in the book of the kings of Israel.
+<sup>1</sup> So all Israel were listed by genealogies; and behold,<sup>a</sup> they are written in the book of the kings of Israel.
 Judah was carried away captive to Babylon for their disobedience.
 <sup>2</sup> Now the first inhabitants who lived in their possessions in their cities were Israel, the priests, the Levites, and the temple servants.
 <sup>3</sup> In Jerusalem, there lived of the children of Judah, of the children of Benjamin, and of the children of Ephraim and Manasseh:
 <sup>4</sup> Uthai the son of Ammihud, the son of Omri, the son of Imri, the son of Bani, of the children of Perez the son of Judah.